hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 ```

 HSE should support `logging.path` and `kvdb.logging.path` pointing to the same
 file/destination if that is how the user chose to configure their setup.
+This
+will be the default setup.

 Schema: